steve-guillouzic-gc/errers/CONTRIBUTING.rst

 We aim to follow PEP 8 -- Style Guide for Python Code (https://peps.python.org/pep-0008).
 Please check your code with flake8 before submitting it.
-The only remaining errors should be the copyright lines that are too long.
 It is also useful to run pylint to help catch potential errors.
 A pylintrc configuration file is provided in the src/errers directory.

 Makefile
 ========